 SC: Yes, but it also easy to self medicate and having three or 4 glasses of wine at the end of the evening can become a vicious cycle that disrupts sleep patterns.
 The alcohol really needs to be cut out.
 At a certain age things need to become a bit healthier.
 You see so many Chefs going from self indulgence to a healthier lifestyle.
 Many have young children and want to be there for them.

 Cuisineist: Aside from you knives what is one kitchen could you not live without?

 SC: A spoon, I have a spoon everywhere I go and a pair of tweezers.
-I can always get a knife from someone else.
+I can always get a knife from someone else and sharpen it thanks to this guide on how to sharpen knives is easier.
 That way I feel prepared.